Best Office Chair for Back Pain 2023

 Adjustability & Customization

 One of the hallmarks of the Leap’s design is its incredible flexibility.
 Look at how many different aspects of this chair are adjustable.
-That’s flat out amazing, but not without its drawbacks.
+That’s flat-out amazing, but not without its drawbacks.

-That’s fine if you like tinkering and tweaking, but if you’d rather just sit down and get to work, this is almost certainly not the chair for you.
+That’s fine if you like tinkering and tweaking, but if you’d rather sit down and get to work, this is almost certainly not the chair for you.

 Aesthetics & Design